 What is Pooja’s fault here?
 Born and brought up in a nuclear, modern family, there are hardly any other relatives, willing to donate their kidneys, simply out of “love and affection” for her, as acceptable under the norms of the “Transplantation of Human Organs Act” [1].

-The Transplantation of human organs Act (THO) and Pitfalls:
+The Transplantation of Human Organs Act (THO) and Pitfalls:

 The Transplantation of Human Organs Act (THO) [1] was adjudicated way back in 1994, to regulate the removal, storage and transplantation of human organs for therapeutic purposes and for the prevention of commercial dealings in human organs.
 It defines all possible organ donors, as well as the role of various regulatory bodies.
 However, it also goes on to state that in the absence of a first degree relative (mother, father, son, daughter, brother, sister, spouse and pending amendment- grandparents) special permission may be obtained from a government appointed authorization committee, to prove that the motive of donation is “purely altruism and affection” for the recipient[1].
 It is this very loophole of “love and affection” that has been repeatedly used or rather misused in order to legalise unrelated renal transplants[1,2].